 Here are the end of year Computing expectations for each year group:

 We have access to a class set of iPads, laptops and PC's, with each class having at least 1 hour of Computing a week.
-The iPads may be used for maths, literacy or research for topic work and each class will also use the Computer Suite for a library session once a week.
+The iPads may also be used for maths, literacy or research for topic work in class.